ngduc/mystik/README.md

 ### Client Side

-From client side, you will need to use MkRestEngine to make call to "APIs" (NodeJS) which in turn will query database and return JSON data.
+From client side, you can use MkRestEngine to make call to "APIs" (NodeJS) which in turn will query database and return JSON data.

 See [this example](app/index.html)